Solonarv/campaign-notes-athelon/Sessions/Session 1b.md

 We leave Bradston there.
 Tarot checks on the window again, and the rest of us come with.

-Tarot mirror-reflects himself onto the windowsill: he pulls a little hand mirror out, angles it just so, and then he's just suddenly in two places, after a brief mirage shimmer.
+Tarot climbs onto the windowsill.
 From there, he sees a messy room, a half-elven teenager with dark blond hair beneath the sheets, sobbing gently.
 He comes back down and asks us if he should say something to the kid.
 Yes, but what?
 At Aldon's suggestion, Tarot mirrors up there again and apprehends Cole.
 He's a skinny young half-elf, with a terrible attempt at a beard (just a few wisps of hair on his chin).
 Seeing Tarot, he gives a weird quiet scream and throws something at him.